erikandersson96/portfolio-project-two/README.md

 * A user's perspective: I want to easily understand the purpose of the website.
 * A user's perspective: I want to easily understand how to play the game.
 * A user's perspective: I want the website to offer a clean interface.
-* A user's perspective: I wish that the website offers a version for color blind people.

 ---